narmph/narmph.github.io/_pages/about.md

 latest_posts:
   enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 2 # leave blank to include all the blog posts

+book_reviews:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 2 # leave blank to include all the blog posts

+movie_reviews:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 2 # leave blank to include all the blog posts

 ---
-I am a 2nd Year PhD Candidate at the Univeristy of Michigan, Ann Arbor.
+I am a 3rd Year PhD Candidate at the Univeristy of Michigan, Ann Arbor.
 My current research is on estimating dynamic mechanic joint impedance using machine learning.
 I received a [B.S. in Mechanical Engineering](https://engineering.berkeley.edu/academics/undergraduate-programs/mechanical-engineering/) from the University of California, Berkeley.
 My PhD here at Michigan will be in [Mechanical Engineering](https://me.engin.umich.edu/academics/graduate/handbook/doctoral/) as well but my M.S. will be in [Movement Science](https://www.kines.umich.edu/academics/movement-science/masters).

 I am a Bay Area native and I love all things science fiction.
 Any book or movie recommendations are very welcome.